squaretwo/react-native-iron-source/README.md

 ```

 ## Known issues
-Ads may stop loading properly when "Reload" option in your React Native app is used (or CMD+R).
+Ads may stop loading properly when "Reload" option (or CMD+R) in your React Native app was used.
 You have to restart the app completely if you want to check that ads load and display correctly.